TijnBerns/safety-assessment-av/README.md

 ## Training a flow network
 To train a normalizing flow run `python src/flow/train.py --dataset=$DATASET --dataset_type=$DATASET_TYPE`.
 The `dataset` argument specifies which dataset to train on.
 Possible choices for this argument are gas, power, miniboone, and hepmass.
-The `dataset_type` argument specifies on what type of data the normalizing flow is trained on.
+The `dataset_type` argument specifies what type of data the normalizing flow is trained on.
 The following strings can be provided to this argument:
 - `all`: Train on the entire training set of the UCI dataset.
 This option is used to obtain the normalizing flows representing the true densities.
 - `normal`: Train on normal data only.
 This option is used as our baseline when evaluating using the log-likelihood.
 - `weighted`: Train on normal and event data.
 This option is used in our weighted-training approach when evaluating using the log-likelihood.